MusemB/credit-card-fraud-detection-simulator/readme.md

 ## Dataset
 the credit card transaction **[dataset](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset)** is taken from kaggle.
-It consists of over 20 variables, including credit card holder information (name, credit card number, job/profession ...etc).
-The data set contains 1.3 million transactions, where 7506 of them are fraudulent.
-After removing all rows with at least one missing value in one of its columns, the total size shrunk to 1.1 million transactions.
+It consists of over 20 variables, including credit card holder information (name, credit card number, job/profession, etc).
+The dataset contains 1.3 million transactions occurring in the US, of which 7506 are fraudulent.
+After removing all rows with at least one missing value in one of its columns, the total size shrank to 1.1 million transactions.
 For practical reasons, the simulated data stream will consist of a total of 5000 credit card transactions, having a 80/20 legitimate to fraud ratio.